Start with Why by Simon Sinek says that success in business and happiness in life comes from knowing WHY you do WHAT you do.

 In stark contrast companies with a clear sense of WHY tend to ignore their competitors and don’t worry about “differentiating”.
 They simply ARE different and don’t need to convince anyone about it: everyone knows it.

-My Note: This part reminded of Tim Grover when he says that unstoppable individuals let the competition study them, not the other way around.
+This part reminded of Tim Grover when he says that unstoppable individuals let the competition study them, not the other way around.

 WHY and Flexibility